JRGInc/2019-Water-Meter/README.md

 username@hostname:~$ sudo /opt/Janus/WM/python3/main-train.py
 ```
 7. Cont'd:
-   - Resulting JPG images will be located ```/opt/Janus/WM/data/images/00--original/``` directory.
+   - Resulting JPG images will be located ```/opt/Janus/WM/data/images/00--original/``` directory with file name convention ```orig_YYYY-MM-DD_HHMM_nnnnnnn_sgNNNN.jpg```, where `nnnnnnn` represents an incremental capture sequence, and ```sgNNNN``` represents the video segment number.

-## Preprocess Converted Images
+## Preprocess Converted Images for Training

 A number of steps must be completed before images can be used to train the TensorFlow Inception v4 model:

 1. Create cropped images of each digit in digit window.
-2. Move digits into directory according to position in digit window.
+2. Copy digits into directory according to position in digit window.
 3. Select digits for use in model training (**See Note Below**).
 4. Further crop digits on left and right edges to shift the center of the digit in the resulting image.
-5. Split the images into two datasets: train and validate.
+5. Random copy of training images to validatation images.
 Both sets are used during model training.

 For each of these steps (except step 3), the python dictionary in the file ```/opt/Janus/WM/python3/config/core.py``` must be edited, changing the appropriate line to ```True``` and leaving all others as ```False```: